minetest/minetest/doc/lua_api.md

     * **Warning**: Any kind of interaction with the environment or other APIs can cause later objects in the list to become invalid while you're iterating it.
-      (e.g. punching an entity removes its children) It is recommend to use `minetest.objects_inside_radius` instead, which transparently takes care of this possibility.
+      (e.g. punching an entity removes its children) It is recommended to use `minetest.objects_inside_radius` instead, which transparently takes care of this possibility.
 * `minetest.objects_inside_radius(center, radius)`
     * returns an iterator of valid objects